 Imerovigli, situated between Fira and Oia, is a photographer’s paradise with its white buildings perched on the edge of the sea and its winding white and blue alleys.
 Take a stroll off the main road to discover many interesting and picturesque spots, where you can capture stunning photos like these:

 It is important to respect the local laws and regulations when taking photos in Santorini.
 It is not permitted to enter private property or restricted areas, except for churches which are usually open to visitors.
 It is also important to avoid any unsafe areas or situations while taking pictures.
 Remember to be respectful of the local culture and community, and to ask for permission before taking pictures of people or their property.
 With these considerations in mind, you can take beautiful photos of Santorini while also being a responsible and respectful tourist

 Santorini’s beaches are mostly covered in black thick sand and the majority of them are well organized to cater to both lazy and active tourists.

 It is important to note that Santorini may not be the ideal destination for those seeking Caribbean-style beaches, as the water is often deep and dark, and swimming can be challenging due to strong winds and the large number of cruises in the area.

 However, to compensate for this, most hotels and accommodations have at least one pool for guests to enjoy.

 - Red Beach

 - Eros Beach

-Such destructive tourism that even the European Union has raised the alarm by producing a report that shows how the entire ecosystem of Santorini is at risk of collapse.
-Not to mention the residents, who have opened websites and petitions (Save Oia is the most important initiative) to try to remind visitors that people live in that place and that these people must be respected.
+This type of destructive tourism has caught the attention of the European Union, which produced a report indicating that the entire ecosystem of Santorini is at risk of collapse.
+The residents have also taken action, creating websites and petitions such as Save Oia to remind visitors that people live in Santorini and deserve respect.